Western Fairy-Slipper (Calypso bulbosa var. occidentalis)

 - Image Size

-America, Angiosperms, Asparagales, C. bulbosa, Calypso, Calypso bulbosa, Calypso bulbosa var. occidentalis, Calypso orchid, Calypsoeae, Chelan County, Epidendroideae, Lake Wenatchee, Monocots, Orchidaceae, Pacific Fairy Slipper, Pacific NW, Pacific Northwest, Plantae, USA, United States, Venus's slipper, Washington, Western Coralroot, beautiful, beauty, bloom, blooming, blooms, blossom, blossoms, botany, bud, color, deer's-head, fairy slipper, fairy-slipper, field, flora, floral, flower, flowers, fresh, green, habitat, macro, native, natural, nature, occidentalis, pink, plant, plants, purple, spring, summer, terrestrial, western fairy-slipper, wild, wildflowers
+America, Anacortes, Angiosperms, Asparagales, C. bulbosa, Calypso, Calypso bulbosa, Calypso bulbosa var. occidentalis, Calypsoeae, Epidendroideae, Fairy Slipper, Fidalgo Island, Monocots, Orchidaceae, PNW, Pacific NW, Pacific Northwest, Plantae, Puget Sound, Skagit County, Small, USA, United States, Venus's slipper, Washington, angel slipper, basal, beard, beautiful, beauty, bloom, blooming, blooms, blossom, blossoms, botany, bud, calypso orchid, circumpolar, color, fairy-slipper, fairyslipper, field, flora, floral, flower, flowers, fresh, green, island, labellum, lip, macro, native, natural, nature, orchid, pink, plant, plants, pouch-like, purple, spots, spotted, spring, terrestrial, tiny, western, western fairy-slipper, wild, wildflowers

 - Contained in galleries